art image

 - 2005

-Light circuit design by Gherkin Works
+Light circuit design: Gherkin Works

-Software design by Wild Rhombus Software
+Software design: Wild Rhombus Software

 Wilderness Tourist is a three dimensional iridescent fabric sculpture built to fill the window of the site.
 The fabric forms are punctuated with a grid of industrial sized grommets and the interior is fitted with a lighting system.
-The iridescent fabric’s surface changes with the shifting daylight.
+The iridescent fabric�s surface changes with the shifting daylight.
 Depending on the quality of light and from which angle you look at the surface, the colour changes (iridescent fabric is typically made with a weave of two different colours).
-The exterior light also effects the interior lights of the sculpture through a light sensor and a computer: the darker it is outside, the more luminous the lights inside the sculpture, the brighter it is outside, the lower the interior light.
+The exterior light also effects the interior lights of the sculpture through a light sensor: the darker it is outside, the more luminous the lights inside the sculpture, the brighter it is outside, the lower the interior light.
 As is common with window displays, audio is used but instead of the popular choice of music, the sound of a canoe being paddled is heard resonating through the surface of the glass window.

 Exhibition History: